elf4j/elf4j-tinylog/README.md

 The usual [tinylog configuration](https://tinylog.org/v2/configuration/) applies.

-With Maven,

-- An end-user application would use this provider as a dependency of the `runtime` scope:
+With Maven, an end-user application would use this provider as a dependency of the `runtime` scope:

 ```
         <dependency>